al4an2/payments-ledger-engine/README.md

 **Production-like payments ledger with idempotency and versioned cache.**

-Work in progress — this project demonstrates a senior-level SWE approach to **payments / infrastructure / data-heavy** systems.
+Work in progress — this project demonstrates an approach to **payments / infrastructure / data-heavy** systems.

 ---